 - 2-3 Bay leaves

-- 1 growler of Beaver Island Ripple beer (Minus a pint for consumption while grilling) or one 12 oz can for every 3-4 Bratwursts Find a Store or Pick Up
+- 1 growler of Beaver Island Ripple beer (Minus a pint for consumption while grilling) or one 12 oz can for every 3-4 Bratwursts Find a Store

 - Combine the beer, onions and bay leaf in the large pot.
 Turn the heat to high to bring the beer to a boil.